 VPN Killswitch for Kali Linux — 7 Easy Steps 🔒

 Promise of this guide: if the tunnel drops, your machine should go dark.
-No trickle of DNS, no sneaky fallback to your ISP route.
-If it’s not through wg0, it doesn’t leave.
+No DNS trickle.
+No fallback.
+If it’s not through

 Key Takeaways 🧭